voder-ai/eslint-plugin-traceability/docs/decisions/013-exclude-test-framework-callbacks.proposed.md

 - Bad, because adds another configuration option (though with sensible default)
 - Neutral, because false negatives possible if production code uses function names like `describe()`

+The chosen option is extended with a customizable helper list via the `additionalTestHelperNames` configuration option, allowing teams to align the exclusion behavior with their own wrapper helpers that behave like test callbacks.

 ### Confirmation

 The implementation will be confirmed by: